 During the conceptual design phase, the Contractor shall evaluate the need for crane in the cold box room and shall provide the necessary inputs in the deliverable Error!
 Reference source not found.
 Error!
-Reference source not found.DD# 2.
+Reference source not found..

 The access for the installation of the large components could take place from the road by removal of the wall dismountable panels.
 SCK will be in charge of the dismountable panels dismounting and mounting.